sir-ragna/dddddd/readme.md

                 buffer = os.read(disk_fh, sector_len * rest_sectors)
                 i += rest_sectors
         dest_fh.write(buffer)

-And when these large chunks are exhausted I will start reading the unreported sectors one by one until a PermissionError is thrown.
+When these large chunks are exhausted I will start reading the unreported sectors one by one until a PermissionError is thrown.

         unreported = 0
         while True: